 Title and Abstract

-During the login of an electronic submission in Manuscript central, the author will be asked to enter: the title, names and contact information for all authors (full mailing address, institutional affiliations, phone, fax, and e-mail), and the abstract.
+During the login of an electronic submission in Manuscript Central, the corresponding author will be asked to enter: the title, names and contact information for all authors (full mailing address, institutional affiliations, phone, fax, and e-mail), and the abstract.
 The name of the Corresponding Author who will serve as the main point of contact for the manuscript during the review and publication processes is entered separately.
-For manuscripts, an abstract of not more than 200 words is allowable.
-The abstract should indicate the scope of the paper , and summarize the author’s conclusions.
+The Abstract should be no longer than 200 words, indicate the scope of the paper, and summarize the authors’ conclusions.
 This will make the abstract, by itself, a useful tool for information retrieval.
-Please be ready with this information when logging in Manuscript Central.

 Illustrations and Tables